carpentries/instructor-training/episodes/05-memory.md

 This exercise should take about 15 minutes.

 ::::::::::::::::::::::::::::::::::::::::::::::::::

-## Attention Management in Your Workshop

-Carpentries lessons include small tasks arranged incrementally which are intended to be completed together, through participatory live coding (a technique we will discuss in more detail later in this training).

-The choices you make as an Instructor may add to or subtract from your learners' cognitive load.
-Supporting memory consolidation can reduce load later on in the workshop, as it reduces the effort of recalling forgotten material.
-You can also minimize cognitive load by choosing formative assessments that are narrowly focused and by considering potential distractions in what you display during instruction.

-### Using Formative Assessments for Memory Management

-There are
-many different types of exercises that can focus attention narrowly and help to avoid cognitive overload.
-Carefully targeted multiple choice questions can play this role.
-A few more that you may wish to consider are:

-- [Faded examples][wikipedia-faded]: worked examples with targeted details "faded" out -- essentially fill-in-the-blank programming blocks
-- [Parson's Problems][wikipedia-parsons]: out-of-order code selection \& sorting challenges
-- Labelling diagrams or flow charts (may also be organized as a fill-in-the-blank)

-Beware assessments that are too open-ended, as these are very likely to induce cognitive overload in novice learners!
-You may have experienced some overload already when you were asked to create a concept map; this is why we do not recommend these as an activity for novice learners.
-Questions that ask learners to both remember and synthesize or reason with new information are also risky.
-If you try out a question and get a room filled with silence, you may need an icebreaker, you may need to re-teach... or you may only need a more narrowly focused question.

-### What to Display

-The Carpentries provides nicely formatted curricula for teaching.
-However, you may have noticed that you have not seen much, or perhaps any of the Instructor Training curriculum during your time as a learner in this workshop.
-In most situations **we do not recommend displaying Carpentries curriculum materials** to your learners while you teach.

-The visual environment in a workshop should be focused on exactly what you are teaching and should mirror, as closely as possible, exactly what you say.
-This is because keeping track of distracting and contradictory sensory information adds to cognitive load.
-The **[split-attention effect][wikipedia-split-attention]** describes the cognitive effort involved with trying to assemble information from different modalities.
-Learning is most effective when visual displays, text, and auditory information presented together are the same, with minimal distractions.

-For Carpentries workshops, this is why we ask Instructors to **speak commands as they type them on the screen** while engaging learners in [participatory live coding](17-live/).

-One thing you may wish to consider adding to your (otherwise minimalist) visual environment, however, is a **running glossary of commands** and other key terms.
-This can be maintained by a helper on a white board or an easel pad and will help learners readily access items that may have already been dropped from short-term memory by the time they need them.
-In an online workshop, display of a glossary is impractical because of severe limitations on screen space; however, a glossary can still be maintained in a collaborative document for reference as needed.

 ## Summary

 The process of learning is constrained by the limits of short-term memory.
 In order to move